fbpx

-Medicare Advantage Organizations applying for initial, or service area expansion can use Letters of Intent in place of a signed contract to help meet network adequacy requirements while going through the application process.
+Medicare Advantage (MA) Organizations applying for initial, or service area expansion can use Letters of Intent in place of a signed contract to help meet network adequacy requirements while going through the application process.
 The intention is to give applicants seeking to expand into a new market the opportunity to reach the threshold for network adequacy while still finalizing contract details.
 As part of an allowance during the network adequacy review process, applicants must notify CMS of their use of Letters of Intent to meet network standards.
 In this article, we provide answers to frequently asked questions related to the use of Letters of Intent by Medicare Advantage Organizations during the application process.

 Letter of Intent During the Application Process